Orbital Accumulation Induced by Chiral Phonons

 Interestingly, chiral phonons are not only important in chiral crystals (e.g., $\alpha$-quartz~\cite{Ueda2023,Oishi2024}, $\alpha$-HgS~\cite{Ishito2023}, or Te~\cite{Ishito2023a,Zhang2024}), but they can also lead to important phenomena in conventional centrosymmetric systems as a reservoir of orbital angular momentum.
 In a recent experiment, it was demonstrated that laser-induced demagnetization is accompanied by the onset of chiral phonon excitations~\cite{Tauchert2022}, demonstrating that the transfer of angular momentum from the magnon to the phonon baths takes place on the subpicosecond scale.
 In the presence of spin-orbit coupling, these phonons can also polarize itinerant electrons, leading to nonequilibrium spin densities~\cite{Yao2025}.
 A remarkable feature of such mechanisms is the possibility of generating a spin signal without involving magnetism.
 Nonetheless, their efficiency is hindered by the need for large spin-orbit coupling, limiting these effects to high-Z materials.

 Chiral phonons are particularly instrumental in the context of orbitronics, an emerging field of research that aims to control the orbital angular momentum of itinerant electrons~\cite{Go2018,Lee2021b,Gao2025}.
 In the absence of spin-orbit coupling, the angular momentum conservation law suggests that chiral phononic currents can generate electron-mediated orbital currents.
 This mechanism is particularly appealing because phonons with widely differing spectral and temporal characteristics—thermal, optical, or even surface-acoustic modes—can be selectively generated and used to pump orbital currents.
-For instance, a recent experiment reported that acoustic phonons can generate such orbital currents~\cite{Taniguchi2025,Seungyun2025}, although the precise quantification of this effect remains challenging.
+For instance, a recent experiment reported that acoustic phonons generate such orbital currents~\cite{Taniguchi2025,Seungyun2025}, although this classical-displacement-based mechanism is not applicable to incoherent phonon populations with a vanishing expectation value of the lattice displacement.
 Understanding the interplay between chiral phonons and orbital currents could unlock a range of experimentally relevant phenomena, from adiabatic orbital pumping to the generation of sub-picosecond orbital currents driven by nonequilibrium phonons.

-In this Letter, we formulate the orbital accumulation induced by chiral phonons without using either magnetism or spin-orbit coupling.
-Using a generic tight-binding model, we show that chiral phonons couple primarily to the electron's orbital quadrupole moment, which leads to a rectified orbital dipole moment accumulation.
+In this Letter, we formulate the static orbital accumulation induced by chiral phonons without using either magnetism or spin-orbit coupling.
+Using a generic tight-binding model, we show that chiral phonons couple primarily to the electron’s orbital quadrupole moment, and a rectified orbital dipole moment accumulation arises at the second order in the lattice displacement.
 The efficiency of this effect is comparable to that of light-induced orbital moment generation, and it is expected to be greatly enhanced at band-structure hot spots featuring orbital degeneracy.

 {\it Model.---} We consider a tight-binding model of p-orbitals on a square lattice in the $xy$ plane (Fig.~\ref{fig:model}(a)).
 In the two-center hopping approximation, the tight-binding Hamiltonian is given as